Best Things to Do in St Vincent and the Grenadines

 This is an undiscovered gem of Saint Vincent and the Grenadines.
 With its relaxed and friendly atmosphere, this charming destination is also an ideal base for mooring.
 Thus, it’s appealing to yachting enthusiasts, scuba divers, hikers, and sun worshippers.

 Sail excitedly on Union Island.
 Clifton Harbour offers customs clearance facilities for visiting yachts.

 Embark on a hike up Mount Taboi, the island’s tallest peak.

 Tour Frigate Island, which is connected by a narrow strip of sand and mangroves to the main island.

-Relax at Chatham Bay’s secluded beach, anchor your sailboats, and explore Clifton Harbour’s vibrant dining, shopping, and open-air market scene.
+Relax at Chatham Bay’s secluded beach and anchor your sailboats.
+Then, explore Clifton Harbour’s vibrant dining, shopping, and open-air market scene.